progdisc/resources/README.md

 ### C

-* 💲📘 [C Programming: A Modern Approach](https://www.amazon.com/C-Programming-Modern-Approach-2nd/dp/0393979504) &mdash; 2nd edition of K.N.
-King's C Programming: A Modern Approach.
+* 💲📘 [*C Programming: A Modern Approach*](https://www.amazon.com/C-Programming-Modern-Approach-2nd/dp/0393979504) &mdash; K.N.
+King's explanation of C89 and C99 in context.
-* 💲📘 [Programming in C](https://www.amazon.com/Programming-C-4th-Developers-Library/dp/0321776410) &mdash; 4th edition of introductory book for programming in C
+* 💲📘 [*Programming in C*](https://www.amazon.com/Programming-C-4th-Developers-Library/dp/0321776410) &mdash; An introductory book for programming in C
-* 🆓 [Harvard's CS50 MOOC](https://cs50.harvard.edu) &mdash; Introductory course by Harvard on programming using C with no assumed background.
+* 🆓🎓 [Harvard's CS50 MOOC](https://cs50.harvard.edu) &mdash; Introductory course by Harvard on programming using C with no assumed background.
 * 🆓📘 [Tutorials point](https://www.tutorialspoint.com/cprogramming/) &mdash; Reference for C and its features.
 May not be a bit overwhelming for a *complete* beginner to programming but good for its use.
-* 🆓📘 [Introduction to C Programming](http://www.tti.unipa.it/~ricrizzo/KS/Data/RMiles/contents.html) &mdash; Self-explanatory.
-Also available [here](http://student.itee.uq.edu.au/courses/csse2310/CProgrammingNotes.pdf) as a PDF.
+* 🆓📘 [Introduction to C Programming](http://www.tti.unipa.it/~ricrizzo/KS/Data/RMiles/contents.html) &mdash; Also available [here](http://student.itee.uq.edu.au/courses/csse2310/CProgrammingNotes.pdf) as a PDF.
-* 🆓 [Stanford Education Library](http://cslibrary.stanford.edu/)'s CS resources on C, UNIX, and other things implemented in C
+* 🆓📘 [Stanford Computer Science Education Library](http://cslibrary.stanford.edu/) &mdash; Resources on C, UNIX, and other things implemented in C
-* 🆓 [Debugging tutorial with `gdb`](http://student.itee.uq.edu.au/courses/csse2310/debugging-with-gdb.html) &mdash; Because pointers are a pain
+* 🆓📘 [Debugging tutorial with `gdb`](http://student.itee.uq.edu.au/courses/csse2310/debugging-with-gdb.html) &mdash; Knowing how to use a debugger like `gdb` is essential
-* 🆓 [C Debugging cheat sheet](http://student.itee.uq.edu.au/courses/csse2310/debugsheet.pdf) &mdash; Good for those times when you want to pull your hair out
+* 🆓📘 [C Debugging cheat sheet](http://student.itee.uq.edu.au/courses/csse2310/debugsheet.pdf) &mdash; Good for those times when you want to pull your hair out

 ### C\#